Applications for 2018 Inclusion Program open in January.

 - Campers with many kinds of disabilities are welcome.
 The largest proportion of campers in the inclusion program the last few years have been on the autism spectrum, but we have also supported campers with hearing and vision impairments, cerebral palsy, Down Syndrome, ADHD, sensory processing disorder, and others.
 Our building and pool are fully wheelchair accessible.

 - We prioritize the safety of all of our campers.
-If a child is a threat to self or others, or cannot participate in our program safely even with extra support from our staff, Camp Shelanu may not be able to accommodate your child.
+If a camper harms self or others, or cannot participate in our program safely even with extra support from our staff, Camp Shelanu may not be able to accommodate your child.

 - We do not provide one-on-one staffing.
 Campers need to be able to change clothes, eat, and toilet independently.
-While inclusion staff give individual support when campers need it, each inclusion staff person serves 2-4 campers, often in different groups, and campers need to be able to participate in activities without an inclusion staff person for most of the day.
+While inclusion staff give individual support when campers need it, each inclusion staff person serves 2-4 campers, often in different groups, and campers need to be able to participate in activities in a group of about 16 campers without an inclusion staff person for most of the day.
+Campers may bring their own support person, provided that person passes a criminal background check and reads and signs our Code of Conduct.

-- If your camper has a physical, developmental, or behavioral concern (e.g., ADHD, aggressive behavior, etc) and you are not sure if he/she would be considered as part of the inclusion program, please contact us.
+- If your camper has a physical, developmental, social/emotional, or behavioral concern and you are not sure if he/she would be considered as part of the inclusion program, please contact us.
 We can help determine if there are accommodations or supports that would benefit your child.
 In general, any child with an IEP, 504 plan, Functional Behavior Assessment and/or a Behavioral Intervention Plan would be considered part of the program.

 What kinds of services or accommodations are available?